edelvalle/reactor/README.md

 This are custom events triggered by reactor in different instants of the life cycle of the component.

-- `@reactor-init`: Triggered on the root element when the element appears for first time in the DOM.
+- `@reactor-init`: Triggered on any HTML element when the component is initialized.
+- `@reactor-added`: Triggered on any HTML element that is added to the DOM of the component.
+- `@reactor-updated`: Triggered on any HTML element that is updated, after the update happens.
 - `@reactor-leave`: Triggered on the root element when the element had been removed from the DOM.

 ### Serialization